GLOBAL MARKETS-World stocks rally with surge in metals prices, U.S. dollar retreats

 Dollar weakness also helped give another boost to emerging markets, where stocks are up 34 percent this year and on pace for their best performance since 2009.

-Another tailwind for world stocks is the fact that U.S. tax cuts, which will lead to higher borrowing, have not so far translated into greater borrowing costs.
+Another tailwind for world stocks is the fact that U.S. tax cuts, which will lead to significantly higher borrowing in coming years, have not so far translated into higher borrowing costs.

-In fact, U.S. 10-year Treasury yields have retreated after briefly breaking above the 2.50 percent level last week.
-Benchmark 10-year notes were last down 5/32 in price to yield 2.4305 percent, from 2.412 percent late on Wednesday.
+In fact, U.S. 10-year Treasury yields have retreated after briefly breaking above the key 2.50 percent level last week.
+Benchmark 10-year notes last fell 4/32 in price to yield 2.4269 percent, from 2.412 percent late on Wednesday.

-There was some modestly downbeat economic news.
+Nonetheless, there was some downbeat economic news.
 The number of Americans filing for unemployment benefits was a bit higher than consensus estimates, according to seasonally adjusted figures published by the Labor Department on Thursday.

 JPMorgan Chase & Co economist Daniel Silver said in a note that the number “could be a signal that conditions in the labor market have deteriorated.”